-Our initial business combination may involve a jurisdiction that could impose taxes on shareholders or warrant holders.
+Our initial business combination may involve a jurisdiction that could impose taxes on shareholders.

 We may, subject to requisite shareholder approval by special resolution under the Companies Law, effect a business combination with a target company in another jurisdiction, reincorporate in the jurisdiction in which the target company or business is located, or reincorporate in another jurisdiction.
-Such transactions may result in tax liability for our shareholders or warrant holders in the jurisdiction in which the target company is located, in which we reincorporate, or in the jurisdiction in which the shareholder or warrant holder is a tax resident (or in which its members are resident if it is a tax transparent entity) (or may otherwise result in adverse tax consequences).
+Such transactions may result in tax liability for our shareholders in the jurisdiction in which the target company is located or in which we reincorporate.
 In the event of a reincorporation pursuant to our initial business combination, such tax liability may attach prior to any consummation of redemptions.
-We do not intend to make any cash distributions to shareholders or warrant holders to pay such taxes.
-Shareholders or warrant holders may be subject to withholding taxes or other taxes with respect to their ownership of us after the reincorporation.
+We do not intend to make any cash distributions to shareholders to pay such taxes.